Capital Calls: SXSW’s partial savior

 ------------------------------------------------

 ROLLING SOUTH.
-Arts-and-tech festival South By Southwest is selling a 50% stake to Rolling Stone publisher Penske Media, the Wall Street Journal reported on Sunday here.
+Arts-and-tech festival South By Southwest is selling a 50% stake to Rolling Stone publisher Penske Media, the Wall Street Journal reported on Sunday.
 That provides a lifeline to the annual Texas-based hipster confab, and further evidence that live events are poised to bounce back in 2022.

-The investment fits with a broader theme in media of brand owners diversifying into in-person happenings – including Breakingviews parent here Thomson Reuters.
+The investment fits with a broader theme in media of brand owners diversifying into in-person happenings – including Breakingviews parent Thomson Reuters (TRI.TO).
 Penske owns Hollywood trade magazine Variety and music industry bible Billboard.
 The idea is that the media brands get extra publicity through events, and the companies broaden their revenue beyond just relying on ads and subscriptions.

 Earlier in Capital Calls: